What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 June 12, 2025

-After living in Shanghai for nearly 10 years and working in the food and beverage industry most of that time (visiting more than 1,000 bars, restaurant, hotels, and other venues), I can confidently say this is one of the city's top curated food and beverage lists of the best restaurants and bars Shanghai has to offer.
+After living in Shanghai for over 10 years and working in the food and beverage industry most of that time (visiting more than 1,000 bars, restaurant, hotels, and other venues), I can confidently say this is one of the city's top curated food and beverage lists of the best restaurants and bars Shanghai has to offer.

 And because no one's got time these days to sift through a wordy, long-form article to find the necessary details, I've boiled down the cream of the crop into an easily digestible list, with must-order suggestions.
 From local eats to fine dining, from smashable cocktails to crafted libations, this tried-and-true lineup has got you covered for all your Shanghai foodie-focused travel needs.